Citizenship by investment is a means to secure second citizenship and passport in another country by investing in its economy.

 There are several key ways to get the most out of your citizenship by investment.

 Economic citizenship is essentially the same thing as citizenship by investment.
-It’s a way to obtain a second citizenship and passport in another country by investing in its economy.
-This can be accomplished through different types of investment options including real estate, government bonds, establishing a business, development programs, etc.
+It’s a way to obtain second citizenship and a passport in another country by investing in its economy.
+This can be accomplished through different types of investment options, including real estate, government bonds, establishing a business, development programs, etc.

 Investment options and required investment sums vary greatly depending on the country.
 Economic citizenship often refers to Caribbean citizenship by investment programs since these countries greatly depend on foreign investment as a means to develop.